pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Basics/Primer-and-Probe-design.md

 ---
 layout: default
-title: Primer and Probe design
+title: Primer and Probe Design
 parent: Basics
 nav_order: 5
 has_children: true
 ---
-# Primer and Probe design
+# Primer and Probe Design

 This chapter focuses on the basics of ddPCR and the tools available to help you design your very own ddPCR assay.